 Participants may withdraw a certain portion of their account while employed.
 The portion that can be withdrawn depends upon whether the employee is age 59-1⁄2 and the source of funds.
-Only one such withdrawal is allowed in any 12 month period and the withdrawal cannot exceed the current value of the total account.
+The withdrawal cannot exceed the current value of the total account.

-Upon termination of employment, the participant, or beneficiary in the event of death, may receive the entire value of the account in either a lump sum payment or installments over a limited period of time.
+Upon termination of employment, the participant, or beneficiary in the event of death, may receive the entire value of the account in either a lump sum payment or installments paid monthly, quarterly, or annually over a limited period of time.
 If the total value of the account is \$1,000 or less, the value of the account will be distributed in a lump sum without the participant's consent.